andr3wli/nurc-r-website/content/authors/admin/_index.md

 In these workshops, you will learn how to:

-* Load, wrangle, and visualize a neuroscience data set
+* Load, wrangle, and visualize neuroscience data
-* Have a reproducible and shareable workflow
+* Have a reproducible workflow
 * Use R and modern tools such as tidyverse

 *RSVP to Neuroscience Undergradaute Research conference [here](https://docs.google.com/forms/d/e/1FAIpQLSco1157Ttx7Ml64UJlMddTQHWRV7x6JFuR1s16f6luWTUkp2A/viewform)!*